kotakondavinay/streaming-spark-test/README.md

 # streaming-spark-test
 Spark streaming test
-This repo is to test spark streaming.
+This repo is to test spark streaming from multiple resources.